klahrinz/klahrinz.github.io/LAW01-06-3crp.md

  - (b) When an offense has just been committed and he has probable cause to believe based on personal knowledge of facts or circumstances that the person to be arrested has committed it; and

  - (c) When the person to be arrested is a prisoner who has escaped from a penal establishment or place where he is serving final judgment or is temporarily confined while his case is pending, or has escaped while being transferred from one confinement to another.
-In cases falling under paragraphs (a) and (b) above, the person arrested without a warrant shall be forthwith delivered to the nearest police station or jail and shall be proceeded against in accordance with section 7 of Rule 112.
+In cases falling under paragraphs (a) and (b) above, the person arrested without a warrant shall be forthwith delivered to the nearest police station or jail and shall be proceeded against in accordance with §7 of Rule 112.

-**Section 6.
+**§6.
 Time of making arrest.**

 An arrest may be made on any day and at any time of the day or night.

-**Section 7.
+**§7.
 Method of arrest by officer by virtue of warrant.**

 When making an arrest by virtue of a warrant, the officer shall inform the person to be arrested of the cause of the arrest and the fact that a warrant has been issued for his arrest, except when he flees or forcibly resists before the officer has opportunity to so inform him, or when the giving of such information will imperil the arrest.
 The officer need not have the warrant in his possession at the time of the arrest but after the arrest, if the person arrested so requires, the warrant shall be shown to him as soon as practicable.

-**Section 8.
+**§8.
 Method of arrest by officer without warrant.**

 When making an arrest without a warrant, the officer shall inform the person to be arrested of his authority and the cause of the arrest, unless the latter is either engaged in the commission of an offense, is pursued immediately after its commission, has escaped, flees, or forcibly resists before the officer has opportunity to so inform him, or when the giving of such information will imperil the arrest.

-**Section 9.
+**§9.
 Method of arrest by private person.**

 When making an arrest, a private person shall inform the person to be arrested of the intention to arrest him and the cause of the arrest, unless the latter is either engaged in the commission of an offense, is pursued immediately after its commission, or has escaped, flees, or forcibly resists before the person making the arrest has opportunity to so inform him, or when the giving of such information will imperil the arrest.

-**Section 10.
+**§10.
 Officer may summon assistance.**

 An officer making a lawful arrest may orally summon as many persons as he deems necessary to assist him in effecting the arrest.
 Every person so summoned by an officer shall assist him in effecting the arrest when he can render such assistance without detriment to himself.

-**Section 11.
+**§11.
 Right of officer to break into building or enclosure.**

-An officer, in order to make an arrest either by virtue of a warrant, or without a warrant as provided in section 5, may break into any building or enclosure where the person to be arrested is or is reasonably believed to be, if he is refused admittance thereto, after announcing his authority and purpose,
+An officer, in order to make an arrest either by virtue of a warrant, or without a warrant as provided in §5, may break into any building or enclosure where the person to be arrested is or is reasonably believed to be, if he is refused admittance thereto, after announcing his authority and purpose,

-**Section 12.
+**§12.
 Right to break out from building or enclosure.**

 Whenever an officer has entered the building, or enclosure in accordance with the preceding section, he may break out therefrom when necessary to liberate himself.

-**Section 13.
+**§13.
 Arrest after escape or rescue.**

  If a person lawfully arrested escapes or is rescued, any person may immediately pursue or retake him without a warrant at any time and in any place within the Philippines.
 (13)

-**Section 14.
+**§14.
 Right of attorney or relative to visit person arrested.**

  Any member of the Philippine Bar shall, at the request of the person arrested or of another acting in his behalf, have the right to visit and confer privately with such person in the jail or any other place of custody at any hour of the day or night.
 Subject to reasonable regulations, a relative of the person arrested can also exercise the same right.

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 114 BAIL </p>

-**Section 1.
+**§1.
 Bail defined.**

 Bail is the security given for the release of a person in custody of the law, furnished by him or a bondsman, to guarantee his appearance before any court as required under the conditions hereinafter specified.
 Bail may be given in the form of corporate surety, property bond, cash deposit, or recognizance.

-**Section 2.
+**§2.
 Conditions of the bail; requirements.**

 All kinds of bail are subject to the following conditions: